spryker/spryker-docs/docs/pbc/all/offer-management/202212.0/marketplace/install-and-upgrade/install-glue-api/install-the-marketplace-product-offer-prices-glue-api.md

 ---
-title: "Glue API: Marketplace Product Offer Prices feature integration"
+title: Install the Marketplace Product Offer Prices Glue API
 description: This document describes the process how to integrate the Marketplace Product Offer Prices Glue API feature into a Spryker project.
 template: feature-integration-guide-template
 related: